jhfoxliu/iMVP/docs/beginners.rst

 The interactive interface
 -------------------------

-We designed an interactive interface (a viewer) for you if you are not famaliar to programing.
-Here is a small tutorial.
+We designed an interactive interface (a viewer) for you if you are not famaliar with programming.
+Here is a tutorial.

-Before using the viewer, please install ``iMVP-utils`` first (see :doc:`install`), then run with the script ``iMVP_viewer.py`` by typing it in your shell:
+Before using the viewer, please install ``iMVP-utils`` first (see :doc:`install`), then run the script ``iMVP_viewer.py`` by typing it in your shell:

 .. code-block:: sh

     iMVP_viewer.py

-this operation will open a backend of iMVP viewer, and you can visit the application via your browser.
+this operation will open a backend of the iMVP viewer, and you can visit the application via your browser.
 By default, please type ``127.0.0.1:8050`` in your URL box to access it.

 If you want to run the backend on your sever but work with it in another computer, you can assign a IP address for it: